 The Tax Cuts and Jobs Act of 2017 was signed into law on December 22, 2017.
 The law includes significant changes to the U.S. corporate income tax system, including a federal corporate rate reduction from 34% to 21%.
-In accordance with ASC 740, the impact of a tax law change is recorded in the period of enactment.
+The impact of a tax law change is recorded in the period of enactment.